 This can be two meal sized salads, or four side salads.

 - salt & freshly ground pepper to taste

 - 8 small apricots, halved and pitted.

 - 1 cup basil leaves, thinly sliced or torn

 - 3 tsp coarsely grated parmigiano-reggiano cheese cheese

 - Heat grill to medium high.
 Lightly oil grill

-- Whisk together lime juice, maple syrup, olive oil, and salt and pepper.
+- In a bowl, Whisk together lime juice, maple syrup, olive oil, and salt and pepper.

 - Place apricots on hot grill, searing each side until you see grill marks, about 30 seconds.